YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 3).
 Obtain the trained 4 subnetworks and corresponding loss values;

 4).
-In the testing phase, use the loss values to set weights as 1/loss; get the 4 processed data of a new image (like in step 1)) and input them into the 4 trained subnetwork; fuse the 4 outputs by weighted sum to obtain the predicted label.
+In the testing phase, use the loss values to set weights as 1/loss; get the 4 processed data of a new image (like in step 1)) and input them into the 4 trained subnetworks; fuse the 4 outputs by weighted sum to obtain the predicted label.

 ![avatar](./figs/spectral_cnn_8L_avg_subnets_4_cifar10_acc.png)